 5201 University Boulevard, Laredo, TX 78041 | (956) 326-2001

 Texas A&M International University is a public institution that was founded in 1970.
-It has a total undergraduate enrollment of 6,591, its setting is city, and the campus size is 300 acres.
-It utilizes a semester-based academic calendar.
-Texas A&M International University’s ranking in the 2018 edition of Best Colleges is Regional Universities West, 70.
-Its in-state tuition and fees are $8,320 (2017-18); out-of-state tuition and fees are $20,770 (2017-18).
+It has a total undergraduate enrollment of 7,004 (fall 2023), and the campus size is 300 acres.
+Texas A&M International University’s ranking in the 2025 edition of Best Colleges is Regional Universities West, #47.
+Its in-state tuition and fees are $9,496; out-of-state tuition and fees are $21,798.

 701 S. Nedderman Drive, Arlington, TX 76019 | (817) 272-2011